sigcsets/sigcse2017/authors/studentresearchcompetition.md

 -   **Background and Related Work**: This section should describe the specialized (but pertinent) background necessary to appreciate the work.
-Include references to the literature where appropriate, and briefly explain where your work departs from that done by others.
+Include references to the literaturChaire where appropriate, and briefly explain where your work departs from that done by others.
     Reference lists do not count towards the limit on the length of the abstract.